GENI-NSF/geni-tools/README-omni.txt

 For a fully worked simple example of using Omni, see http://groups.geni.net/geni/wiki/HowToUseOmni

- 1. Pick a Clearinghouse you want to use.
-That is the control framework you will use.
+ 1. Get your user certificate and keys: Pick a Clearinghouse you want to use (that is the control framework you will use).
 Get a user certificate and key pair.
- 2. Be sure the appropriate section of omni_config for your framework (sfa/gcf/pg) has appropriate settings for contacting that CF, and user credentials that are valid for that CF. Make sure the [omni] section refers to your
+ 2. Configure Omni: Be sure the appropriate section of omni_config for your framework (sfa/gcf/pg) has appropriate settings for contacting that CF, and user credentials that are valid for that CF. Make sure the [omni] section refers to your CF as the default.
-    CF as the default.
     If you ran src/omni-configure.py this should automatically be configured.
- 3. Run `omni.py -o listresources`
+ 3. Find available resources: Run `omni.py -o listresources`
   a.
 When you do this, Omni will contact your designated
      Clearinghouse, using your framework-specific user credentials.
   b.
 The Clearinghouse will list the AMs it knows about.